Streetsblog is a daily news source connecting people to information about sustainable transportation and livable

 With the launch of Streetsblog Chicago in 2013, we're publishing a wide-ranging, daily news source where Chicagoans can plug in to efforts to make their streets more livable.
 There’s a long way to go to re-orient Chicago’s streets toward effective transit and safe walking and biking, and getting from here to there won’t be simple or quick.
 Streetsblog helps map the route.

 Today, hundreds of thousands of readers rely on Streetsblog, and our online community is the connective fiber for people all over the country working to make their streets safer and more sustainable.
-Streetsblog New York City, Los Angeles, San Francisco, Chicago, USA, and the national Streetsblog Network connect local, grassroots transportation reform advocates with one another and to a national movement for reform.
+Streetsblog New York City, Los Angeles, San Francisco, California, Chicago, Denver, Massachusetts, and USA connect local, grassroots transportation reform advocates with one another and to a national movement for reform.